Alia Malek: Early life and career

 Malek was born in Baltimore, Maryland, in 1974.
 Her parents had immigrated to the United States from Syria.
 Malek graduated from Johns Hopkins University in 1996.
 She then earned a J.D. degree at Georgetown University Law Center.
 She worked as a civil rights lawyer at the United States Department of Justice Civil Rights Division and later went back to school to obtain a master's degree in journalism from Columbia University.

 She published her first book in 2009, A Country Called Amreeka.
 From 2011 to 2013, she lived in Damascus, Syria.
 Her memoir The Home That Was Our Country is based on this period.
 She also worked as a senior writer for Al Jazeera America.
-Her stories have appeared in publications such as The New Yorker, The New York Times and The Nation.
+Her stories have appeared in publications including The New Yorker, The New York Times and The Nation.